-Recycle-Reread is a semi-annual program.
-Our next event will be held in June of 2019.
+Our next event will be held in June of 2021.

 The Recycle-Reread program gives students a chance to add “new” books to their personal reading collections.
 Last year’s R-R was a huge success and we’d like to try it again.
 It works like this:

 - Parents and students are asked to collect any books from home that they are no longer reading and that are still in good condition.
-No magazines, please, but comic books and children’s videos and CDs are welcome.
+No magazines please.

 - Students bring these books to school anytime between Monday and Friday the week before the event.
 Teachers will keep track of how many books each student brings in.
 Books must be in good condition and grade appropriate.
 For example, students in grade four would be expected to bring in reading materials at about that grade level.